dart-lang/site-www/src/null-safety/migration-guide.md

 ### Migrating by hand

-Manual migration can be the right choice if you want to migrate your package incrementally.
+If you prefer not to use the migration tool, you can migrate manually.
 Because Dart supports [mixed-version programs][Unsound null safety], you can migrate one library (generally one Dart file) at a time, while still being able to run your app and its tests.